 Well, if you’ve ever wondered (and even if you haven’t, because this is definitely one of the best Instagram spots in Las Vegas), many of these old signs can be seen at the Neon Museum Boneyard.
 The open-air museum collects, restores, and preserves some of the most iconic signs from back in the day.

 It’s definitely one of those places that transport you back in time, and reminded me of the Vegas that I remember from when I was a kid.
-Plus, the signs are just super photogenic and its retro vibes are super cool, making the Neon Museum one of the most unique Las Vegas Instagram spots on this list!
+Plus, the signs are just super photogenic and its retro vibes are super cool, making the Neon Museum one of the most unique places to take pictures in Las Vegas!

 You must purchase a ticket in advance online in order to visit the museum.
-While you can try to get a walk-up ticket, time slots often sell out days in advance, so be sure you book online so you don’t miss one of the most Instagrammable places in Las Vegas!
+While you can try to get a walk-up ticket, time slots often sell out days in advance, so be sure you book online so you don’t miss your chance to visit one of the most unique Las Vegas photo spots!

 There are two admission types: a self-guided general admission ticket, or a guided tour.
 I’ve done both – the first time I visited the Neon Museum, my dad and I did the guided tour and found it really interesting to hear about the history of Old Vegas and the casinos of yesterday…but, they make you keep moving and don’t give you much time to take many photos.

 I ended up coming back a few years later to do the self-guided tour – so that I could get plenty of photo ops for my Instagram feed!
-Totes worth it, because this is one of the best Las Vegas Instagram spots!
+Totes worth it, because this is one of the best Instagram spots in Las Vegas!

 There are also 15 fully restored signs that light up, but since most of the time slots are in the daytime, chances are you won’t be able to see them very well.
 If you want to see the signs at night, there is a night tour available – the only way to see them at night is via a guided tour.